 Skateboarding quickly gained popularity, especially among young people because they could ride freely on the pavements or downhill streets.
 Skateboarding seemed fun and skating culture began to emerge in the 1960s, with skateboards becoming a symbol of teenage rebellion and freedom.

 This trend continued into the 1970s when skateboarding became a mainstream hobby and sport.
-Today, skateboarding is one of the Olympic sports and is enjoyed by people of all ages all over the world!
+Today, skateboarding is in the Olympic Games and being enjoyed by people of all ages all over the world!

 If you are ever curious about how far skateboarding has come, just take a look at a modern skateboard and compare it to the first one created by Bill Richard all those years ago!
 It’s amazing to see how far this sport has come in such a relatively short time.